 Please note: Submit only one request per form

 This form can be used to request the addition of classes/sections to the academic schedule, request changes to classes that are already scheduled, or for classroom facility requests.

 New Topic Title Request Form Window: 1 – 3 business days

 Co-Convenes, Co-Requisites, Course Lines, Dual Components,

 Course building: course schedulers

-Please refer to the Schedule of Classes maintenance page on the Registrar’s Office website to access tools and forms needed for your unit’s schedule build.
+Please refer to the Schedule of Classes maintenance page on the Registrar’s Office website to access additional resources needed for your unit’s schedule build.

 Questions about course scheduling?